TrevorCarmichael/V-Rising-Docker-Linux/readme.md

 2. CD to the directory
 cd V-Rising-Docker-Linux

 3. Modify the ServerGameSettings.json and ServerHostSettings.json for whatever you want.

-They're in /root/scripts/
+4. Move all the files in /settings/ to some location.

 4. Build the image
 sudo docker build . -t vrising:latest

 5. Modify docker compose, set a path for where you want your saves.
-MAke sure the directory exists
+Set the save and settings directories

 6. compose
 sudo docker-compose up -d

 Really messy setup but this was the only way I could figure out how to work it lol.
 Never used Wine before.
 Hope for a native linux server soon!